 Seeking Help

-If you are facing a civil protection order or a restraining order, it is essential to seek help from an experienced attorney.
+If you are facing a civil protection order or a restraining order, it is essential to seek help from an experienced domestic violence attorney.
 A skilled lawyer can help you understand the specifics of the order, navigate the legal process, and protect your rights.

 - Benefits of Legal Assistance: A defense attorney can help you understand the terms of the order and what is expected of you.